 Figure 2 summarizes key vulnerabilities and strengths for systems within the three planning subject areas: Infrastructure/Built Environment, Natural Resources, and Socioeconomic Resources.
+Overall, Rochester may experience relatively moderate impacts from climate change, in comparison to other parts across the country (coastal areas, drought-prone regions, etc.).
 A final full report and highlights report summarize the findings and priorities to incorporate into the CCRP.